CICE-Consortium/Icepack/doc/source/icepack_2_science_guide.rst

 The last term on the right-hand side of Equation :eq:`transport-g` is :math:`\psi`, which describes the redistribution of ice in thickness space due to ridging and other mechanical processes.
-The mechanical redistribution scheme in CICE is based on :cite:`TRMC75`, :cite:`Rothrock75`,
+The mechanical redistribution scheme in Icepack is based on :cite:`TRMC75`, :cite:`Rothrock75`,
 :cite:`Hibler80`, :cite:`FH95`, and
 :cite:`LHMJ07`.
 This scheme converts thinner ice to thicker